 - Place a mixing bowl on your kitchen scale and tare/zero the scale.

-- Add the 20 grams of salt into the bowl with the cabbage mixture, and gently mix with your clean hands until the cabbage becomes wet.
-This usually takes about 5 minutes.
+- Add the salt into the bowl with the cabbage, and mix with your hands until the cabbage becomes wet.

-- Place your empty, clean mason jar on the scale, and tare/zero the scale.
-Make sure your scale is still set to grams and add 200 grams of filtered water to your mason jar.
+- Place your empty, clean jar on the scale, and tare/zero the scale.
+Make sure your scale is still set to grams, and add the filtered water to your jar.

-- Starting with the liquid, add the entire contents of the bowl into your mason jar, and pack everything down using a tamper, wooden spoon, or your hand.
+- Starting with the liquid, add the entire contents of the bowl into your jar, and pack everything down.

-- Place your glass fermentation weight in the jar, making sure to submerge the cabbage pieces and weight fully into the liquid.
-If you don’t have quite enough liquid, place your glass fermentation weight in the jar and submerge as much as possible.
-Over the next 12 hours, the cabbage should release more liquid and you can press down your fermentation weight below the brine.
+- Place your glass fermentation weight in the jar, submerging the cabbage pieces and weight fully into the liquid.
+If your weight is smaller than the diameter of your jar, you can tuck everything in with a large cabbage leaf and place the weight on top.
+If you don’t have enough liquid, place your glass fermentation weight in the jar and submerge as much as possible.
+Over the next 12 hours, the cabbage should release more liquid, and you can press down your fermentation weight below the brine.